TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

 Discussion
 ----------

-A typical output for a 28-point run (8 seed + 20 UCB):
+A run with the documented reproduction command (28 points: 8 seed + 20 UCB) produces an audit report similar to (showing the six checks present since the first release; the full pipeline also runs ``ConformalCoverage``, ``CRPS``, ``NegativeLogLikelihood``, ``PITUniformity``, ``IntervalScore``, and ``LyapunovStability`` — see the check grid above for those):

 .. code-block:: text

    ── Audit report ────────────────────────────────────────────────────
-   CalibrationError         PASS  value=0.112  threshold=0.150
+   CalibrationError         FAIL  value=0.157  threshold=0.150
-   IntervalCoverage         PASS  value=0.643  threshold=[0.533, 0.833]
+   IntervalCoverage         FAIL  value=0.450  threshold=[0.533, 0.833]
-   VarianceAlignment        PASS  value=1.031  threshold=1.0
+   VarianceAlignment        FAIL  value=0.128  threshold=1.0
    UncertaintyEvolution     PASS  value=0     threshold=0.0
-   UncertaintyAnomalies     PASS  value=0.000  threshold=0.050
+   UncertaintyAnomalies     FAIL  value=0.050  threshold=0.050
-   VarianceErrorCorrelation PASS  value=0.357  threshold=0.100
+   VarianceErrorCorrelation FAIL  value=-0.048 threshold=0.100
-   ── Overall: PASS ────────────────────────────────────────────────────
+   ── Overall: FAIL (5 checks failed among these six) ──────────────────

+Of the full 12-check pipeline, 6 pass: ``CRPS``, ``NegativeLogLikelihood``, ``PITUniformity``, ``IntervalScore``, ``UncertaintyEvolution``, and ``LyapunovStability`` (0.600 stable fraction).
 Scenario-specific guidance:

+* **CalibrationError FAIL late in the run**, as seen here (0.135 at step 5 degrading to 0.157 by step 20): unlike the "too little data yet" failure mode below, a calibration error that *worsens* as more observations accumulate suggests the GPR's noise model itself is a poor fit — check whether ``--noise-std`` matches the oracle's actual noise level, since a mismatched fixed noise floor does not improve with more data the way a data-scarcity problem would.

-* **CalibrationError FAIL early in the run (< 15 steps):** Expected.
-With fewer than ~12 observations the GPR likelihood surface is poorly constrained.
+* **CalibrationError FAIL early in the run (< 15 steps):** Also expected in many runs, for a different reason — with fewer than ~12 observations the GPR likelihood surface is poorly constrained.
 If calibration does not recover by step 20, consider increasing ``--n-seed`` or adding a length-scale prior.

 * **VarianceAlignment > 1.5:** The GPR is assigning more variance than the actual squared errors warrant — often caused by the ``normalize_y`` option overestimating the capacity range.
 Reduce ``--noise-std`` or fix the noise kernel bounds.

+* **VarianceAlignment persistently well below 0.5**, as seen here (0.017 →
+  0.128 across the run): the opposite failure mode — the GPR's posterior variance is *too small* relative to true squared error, i.e. the model is overconfident.
+This is consistent with the ``IntervalCoverage`` FAILs at 0.45–0.50 (under-covering the nominal 68.3% band) seen in the same run: both point to intervals that are too narrow, not too wide.

 * **UncertaintyEvolution slope < −0.05:** UCB with a large :math:`\kappa`
   can lock onto a high-capacity region early, rapidly collapsing the uncertainty budget.
 Reduce ``--kappa`` or increase ``--n-iter``.

 * **VarianceErrorCorrelation FAIL:** The GPR is not more uncertain in regions where it is wrong.
-This often occurs when the kernel length scale is too long (the model smooths over all variation) or too short (it memorises every point with near-zero residual).
+In this run it starts strongly positive (ρ = 0.60 at step 5) and steadily weakens to FAIL (ρ = −0.048) by the end — worth watching for in other runs too, since a correlation that erodes over the campaign is a different (and arguably more concerning) pattern than one that fails from the start.
+This often also occurs when the kernel length scale is too long (the model smooths over all variation) or too short (it memorises every point with near-zero residual).

 References